chili-b/pelecan/server_configuration.md

 `enabled_modules` should contain the name of a single subdirectory of the `/modules` directory on each line.
-If `/modules` contained directories `module_1`, `module_2` and `module_3`, in order to enable modules 2 and 3 for a server called 'server_1' the contents of `servers/server_1/enabled_modules` would be:
+If `/modules` contained directories `module_1`, `module_2` and `module_3`, in order to enable modules 2 and 3 for a server called 'server_1' the contents of the text file located at `servers/server_1/enabled_modules` would be:

 ```bash
 module_2